Skip to content

 iii.

 One-time payment, no subscription, no upsell into coaching.
-If the playbook doesn’t hold up against your kid’s actual aid letters, we refund.
+If the playbook doesn’t hold up against your student’s actual aid letters, we revise it.
+Still not satisfied?
+Request a full refund within 30 days.
 Built by Paul Takisaki.

 Frequently asked